-Morocco has long been seen as moderate and progressive and King Mohammad VI, who is popular and respected, has shown an interest in human rights.
-After protests in 2011 linked to the Arab Spring, a revised constitution was introduced which diluted some of the king’s powers and which was broadly welcomed.
+The Kingdom of Morocco is a relatively moderate Sunni Muslim country ruled by the widely-respected King Mohammad VI.
+After protests in 2011 linked to the Arab Spring, a revised constitution was introduced which diluted some of the king’s powers and was broadly welcomed.
+In the general election of 2021, the victory of liberal parties led to optimism among Christians for greater freedom.

 King Mohammad VI supported the widely-welcomed 2016 Marrakesh Declaration, a statement by more than 250 Muslim religious leaders, heads of state and scholars that defends the rights of religious minorities in predominantly Muslim countries.